Timik232/LLM_LoRa/README.md

 you can check this link: https://huggingface.co/spaces/Vokturz/can-it-run-llm
 ## Launch
 Training settings.
-The conf directory contains the file `config.yaml`, which allows you to configure the training parameters of the model.
-The parameters that you don't want to change are marked with comments. \
+The conf directory contains the file `config.yaml`, which allows you to configure the training parameters of the model. \
 <u>**Important!**</u> The image can take up to 70 GB of memory, this is due to the fact that the libraries for working with
 CUDA are quite heavy, as is the downloaded model.
 Make sure that there is enough space on your disk.
 In addition, if the container does not start, then you will need to download